philipturner/metal-benchmarks/README.md

 | IMUL64 | ~13.4 |

 The Apple GPU not have dual-dispatch for F32 and I32, like Nvidia does.
 F16/I16 arithmetic is not faster than 32-bit counterparts.
 Not sure whether FMA has 3 or 4-cycle latency.
 Some bad integer multiply benchmarks had cycle throughputs as multiples of 1/3 (2.00, 2.33, 2.67), but potentially because of a 4-instruction recurring register dependency (4 - 1).
 Benchmarks of concurrency suggest latency must be divisible by 2; the ALU can pipeline up to 2 FMAs from the same SIMD-group simultaneously.
 The result is exactly half the peak performance of one GPU core.
 That would mean 4-cycle latency with 4x concurrency, the same scheme used in Firestorm CPU cores and Nvidia GPUs.

+This suggests an ALU has four concurrent pipelines.
+Each can execute either F32 or I32 math; both types share the same circuitry.
+64-bit integer operations are one instruction in assembly code, but 4x slower than 32-bit integer ops.
+This is similar to the Apple AMX, where 64-bit floats are 4x slower than 32-bit floats because they don't have dedicated circuitry.
+Also like the AMX, F16 is neither faster nor slower than F32.

 ## Power Efficiency